sonnts996/flutter_semi_logger/README.md

 ## Features and bugs

 For ios, color and decoration logging is in development.
-Logging with colorion and decoration is also  in the app release.
+Logging with color and decoration is also  in the app release.
 Then all logs will use the defaultdisable  console format.

 Please file feature requests and bugs at the [issue tracker](https://github.com/sonnts996/flutter_semi_logger/issues).